dhermes/bossylobster-blog/content/2011-11-30-python-metaclass-for-extra-bad-errors.md

 By doing this, when the ***class*** <span class="Apple-style-span" style="color: lime; font-family: 'Courier New', Courier, monospace;">ExtendedHandler</span>
-is built (as an ***object***), all of its attributes and all of its parent classes (or bases) attributes are checked and possibly updated by our metaclass.
+is built (as an ***object***), all of its attributes and all of its parent classes (or bases)attributes are checked and possibly updated by our metaclass.

-And now you and James Nekbehrd can feel [like a boss](http://www.youtube.com/watch?v=NisCkxU544c) when your app handles errors.
+And now you and James Nekbehrd can feel[like a boss](http://www.youtube.com/watch?v=NisCkxU544c)when your app handles errors.

 **[Imports:](http://blog.bossylobster.com/2011/11/python-metaclass-for-extra-bad-errors.html#imports)**